StrawChannel95/apocalyptic-wonderland.github.io/README.md

 -   You then want to head over to [ModPub](https://mod.pub/) and download the [TTW 3.3.2 Installer](https://mod.pub/ttw/133-tale-of-two-wastelands).
 -   Extract the downloaded archive to a folder of your choosing.
 -   You then want to run the installer as Adminstrator and set the path to where the empty mod called `[No Delete] Tale of Two Wastelands` is.
--   Then you wait for the installer.
-(This will take from 30 minutes to 3 hours).
+-   Then you wait for the installer (This will take from 30 minutes to 3 hours).

 # Manually Installed Mods
 -   [Cyberware 2281 and all patches](https://mod.pub/falloutnv/15-cyberware-2281).
 Go on ModPub and download the mods by pressing the `MO2 Download` button for the main Cyberware 2281 mod, the TTW 3.3 patch, and the B42 Quickthrow Patch.
 You can then open up MO2 and simply drag and drop the 3 files on the right that you just downloaded into the main mod menu that is on the left.

 -   [Stash Organizer](https://mod.pub/falloutnv/4-stash-organizer).
 Go on ModPub and download the mod by pressing the `MO2 Download` button.
-You will then find the file in on the right, you want to to drag and drop it to the left.
+You will then find the file on the right; you want to drag and drop it to the left.

 -   [FNV 4GB Patcher](https://www.nexusmods.com/newvegas/mods/62552?tab=description).
-You want to press on the `Manual Download` button.
-After it's done downloading, you want to extract the archive into where your Fallout: New Vegas is located (Put it in the normal game folder, and do not put it in the data folder).
-After that, you want to run the `FNVpatch.exe` as adminstrator.
+You want to press the `Manual Download` button.
+After it's done downloading, you want to extract the archive to where your Fallout: New Vegas is located (Put it in the normal game folder and do not put it in the data folder).
+After that, you want to run `FNVpatch.exe` as Adminstrator.
 It should say "FalloutNV Patched."

 # Post-Installation